-This topic describes Garden, the component that Cloud Foundry uses to create and manage isolated environments called containers.
-Each instance of an application deployed to Cloud Foundry runs within a container.
-For more information about how containers work, see the Container Mechanics section of the Understanding Container Security topic.
+This topic describes Garden, the component that Pivotal Web Services uses to create and manage isolated environments called containers.
+Each instance of an application deployed to PWS runs within a container.
+For more information about how containers work, see the Container Mechanics section of the Container Security topic.

 Garden has pluggable backends for different platforms and runtimes, and specifies a set of interfaces that each platform-specific backend must implement.
 These interfaces contain methods to perform the following actions:

 - Open and attach network ports to containers

 - Copy files into and out of containers

 - Snapshot containers for redeploys without downtime

 For more information, see the Garden repository on GitHub.